canyon289/canyon289.github.io/dev/content/articles/Life/GettingAJob.md

 ### Survivorship Bias
 <img src="{static}/images/GettingAJob/SurvivorShipBias.png"/>

-Only looking for successful cases has a name, it's called survivorship bias.
+Only looking for successful cases has a name, it is called survivorship bias.

 When forming a strategy be sure to consider two more categories of folks.
 1. People that have applied and didn't get a job
 2. People that have worked there and quit

 The second group provides the most valuable feedback.
-For examplle I can tell you why I joined *and* left SpaceX , but I can't tell you why I left Google because I haven't.
+For example, I can tell you why I joined *and* left SpaceX , but I can't tell you why I left Google because I haven't.